hieunguyen4193/ecd_wgs_features/README.md

     -r /path/to/rpr_map_Budhraja_STM2023.bed
 ```

-The file `hg19.fa` can be downloaded from UCSC, `rpr_map_Budhraja_STM2023.bed` can be download from the https://zenodo.org/records/7402091.
+The file `hg19.fa` can be downloaded from UCSC, `rpr_map_Budhraja_STM2023.bed` can be download from  https://zenodo.org/records/7402091.

 ## Generate ready-to-use feature `.csv` files